sidebase/nuxt-auth/docs/guide/application-side/session-access.md

 // Session data, either `undefined` (= authentication not attempted), `null` (= user unauthenticated), `loading` (= session loading in progress), see https://next-auth.js.org/getting-started/client#signout data.value

-// Time at which the session was last refreshed, either `undefined` if no refresh was attempted or a `Date`-object of the time the refresh happened lastRefreshedAt.value
+// Time at which the session was last refreshed, either `undefined` if no refresh was attempted or a `Date` of the time the refresh happened lastRefreshedAt.value

 ```